Our Commitment To The Planet

 Why does this happen?

 A lot of brands don't work closely with the factories that manufacture their clothing, so they have no idea how much waste can occur as items move down the production line.
-Bo+Tee owns 50% of its factories and has a responsibility contract with the other 50%.
+Bo+Tee owns 60-70% of its factories and has a responsibility contract with the other 40-30%.
+We only ever order for demand and work with Parker Lane to distribute slow selling stock to countries with low footfall, so nothing ever gets thrown away.

 We're Sticking To Our Values…